TimurSelivanov/ConsoleTetris/README.md

 # ConsoleTetris

-This going to be simple project to try keyboard controlling feature
+Simple app to try the code from stackoverflow